Gorosheg/PulsIq/README.md

 - Vico — charts and HR visualization.
 - Bluetooth LE — connection to the heart‑rate sensor.
 - Multi‑module + MVVM with a single state per screen.

-## Data and privacy

-All workout and measurement data is stored locally (Room) on your device and is never sent anywhere.

-## Disclaimer

-PulsIq is not a medical device.
-The app is for informational purposes only and is not a substitute for professional medical advice.